microsoft/msmarco/TREC-Deep-Learning.md

 We are in the process of finalizing the datasets for TREC 2021 Deep Learning track.
 We are first releasing the document ranking dataset, **except for the test queries for this year's track**.
-We will subsequently release the test queries for the document ranking task and the passage ranking datasets.
+We will subsequently release the test queries for the document ranking task and the passage ranking dataset.

+Since the main asset in MS MARCO is the training data, and we do not have any new training data, the main purpose of this data release is to make the document/passage data larger, cleaner and more realistic.
+Some notes:

+* Documents now have fewer problems with missing whitespace and character encoding.
+They are laid out in a way that is easier for relevance judges to read.
+These cleaner documents are also more amenable to document processing such as answer extraction.
+* The document dataset is 3.7 times larger than the old document dataset.
+The passage dataset is 15.6 times larger than the old passage dataset.
+* The old dataset had 2.8 passages per document, and the passages were selected in a way that reveals information about our train-dev-eval queries.
+With the old dataset, we did not release a passage-document mapping and asked participants not to generate such a mapping.
+* The new dataset has 11.6 passages per document, selected using an algorithm that identifies the most promising passage candidates in a query-independent fashion.
+* The new dataset has a known passage-document mapping, encouraging participants to consider how passage information may be used in document ranking and document information may be used in passage ranking.
+* The release of larger, cleaner and more realistic data can form the basis of future tasks and MS MARCO leaderboard refreshes, but their first use is in TREC 2021.

-For the larger files, we recommend [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) for download (see [instructions](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-blobs-download)).
+For downloading the larger files, we recommend using [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) (see [instructions](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-blobs-download)).

 #### Document ranking dataset